 Investor and Media Call

 ASML is the world's leading provider of lithography systems for the semiconductor industry, manufacturing complex machines that are critical to the production of integrated circuits or chips.
 Headquartered in Veldhoven, the Netherlands, ASML is traded on Euronext Amsterdam and NASDAQ under the symbol ASML.
+ASML has more than 6,750 employees, serving chip manufacturers in more than 60 locations in 16 countries.

 IFRS Financial Reporting